Jazz

 RNCM Big Band

 Our longest established jazz ensemble, having two concerts per year (December and June).
 Guest directors and soloists of international renown are also brought in, adding an extra dimension of inspiration for the students.
-This year, guests include Josephine Davies, Emma Smith, Nikki Iles & Mike Walker.
+In 2021-22, guests were Josephine Davies, Emma Smith, Nikki Iles and Mike Walker.
+In 2022-23, Percy Pursglove, Andy Scott & Dave Hassell.

 MIUAWGA Ensemble (Making It Up As We Go Along)